 ● Walking & playtime – For hyperactive dogs, supervise your kids during walks or playtime to avoid any mishaps.
 A kid-friendly dog leash is a great way to warm them up to the responsibility.

 ● Feeding – Simple and necessary, feeding is a great chore for younger kids.
 Teach your child a fun song to announce that it’s chowtime, and they’ll beam with excitement.

 ● Grooming – This one’s for older or more mature children since grooming requires attention to detail and patience.
 Keep a nifty all-purpose brush, and your kid could help groom both the cat and the dog (and don’t forget to clip those claws—that is, if they’ll let you get anywhere near!)

 On Your Mark, Get Pet, Go!

 If it’s your first ride at the pet rodeo, take it easy and slow—even a goldfish is a great way to teach responsibility.
-With these tips, your kids will be earning gold stars for their nurturing skills before their pet is even potty-trained.
+With these tips, your kids will be good pet owner for their nurturing skills before their pet is even potty-trained.

 Let me know in the comments, which is easy to care for cats or dogs?